NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 Layer 0 will transition into the new effect.
 `EffectManager.addEffect`: Adds the effect without clearing other layers.
 This lets us add effects on top of running ones without clearing them inadvertently.
+`EffectManager.addEffectUnblockedName`: Adds an effect only if no effect with the same name is already running.
+Prevents queue breaking timing issues.
+`EffectManager.setEffectUnblockedName`: Sets an effect only if no effect with the same name is already running.
+Otherwise discards the new effect.
 `EffectManager.getActiveEffectsForLight(lightId)`: Returns all active effects for a specific light across all layers `EffectManager.isLayerFreeForLight(layer, lightId)`: Checks if a specific layer is free for a specific light